If anyone tells you that the task of choosing baby girl middle names is a small one, ignore them.

 - Tovi: Meaning “goodness of God” in Hebrew.

 What are some cute middle names for girls?

-If you want something more adorable, how about these cute middle names for girls
+If you want something more adorable, how about these cute middle names for girls for your little petal.

 - Bea: Meaning “blessed” in Latin.

 - Coco: It’s hard not to immediately think of the sophistication of Chanel when you hear this name.